AbdulWahidKhan315/hotel-hydra-clientSideWithJWT-Assignment11/README.md

 * Can cancel a book-
   After completed the booking user will be able to see the booking lists in my booking page.
 And user can delete the booking if user want.

+* Can not cancel a booking before 1 day ago from booked date- User has the access to delete a booking that user booked before.
+But one condition is that before 1 day from the booked date user can not delete or cancel the booking.